 If your baby needs to go to the NICU, you can go to the NICU to visit.
 Our staff would assist with this.
 Your support person will be able to visit your baby initially with you, and then once daily when you are not visiting your baby.
 Call the NICU with any further questions about visitation.
 Our NICU offers a service called NicView which allows parents to see their baby through a live-stream on camera, using a specific username and password that can be shared by the parent.
 Parents with babies in the NICU receive all the details on this.

 Will I be able to breastfeed?
 And will there be lactation support for me?

 COVID-19 has not been detected in mother’s breastmilk.
 To protect your baby if you test positive, it is recommended to wear a mask and perform hand hygiene before any feeds.
 We encourage all mothers who can breastfeed to do so, and we offer lactation support during your hospital stay.
 Once discharged, Welcome Every Baby (WEB), Women, Infants and Children -- County Nutrition Services (WIC), and our Cottage Health lactation team will all provide phone support.
 Our goal is to provide all the support and resources needed to help you achieve breastfeeding success.

 Can I have visitors while in the hospital?

-Your one support person is allowed to be with you throughout your hospital stay.
-Currently no other visitors are permitted, by order of the county health officer.
-We understand this is unusual, but it is necessary to protect our patients, our hospitals and the community.
+One support person is allowed to be with you throughout your hospital stay.
+The visitor must remained masked the entire stay.
+The number of visitors allowed at the bedside is based on compliance with current health officer orders for hospital visitation.
+Please visit cottagehealth.org/covid19-visiting for current guidelines, as these are frequently changing.
 If needed, our care teams can offer options for using technology to stay connected with your loved ones outside the hospital and introduce your new family member virtually.